 The carrying amounts of the Group's non-financial assets, other than deferred tax assets and development properties, are reviewed at each reporting date to determine whether there is any indication of impairment.
 If any such indication exists, then the asset's recoverable amount is estimated.
+An impairment loss is recognised if the carrying amount of an asset or its cash-generating unit (CGU) exceeds its estimated recoverable amount.

-The recoverable amount of an asset or cash-generating unit is the greater of its value in use and its fair value less costs to sell.
-In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
-For the purpose of impairment testing, assets that cannot be tested individually are grouped together into the smallest group of assets that generates cash inflows from continuing use that are largely independent of the cash inflows of other assets or groups of assets (the "cash-generating unit, or CGU").
+The recoverable amount of an asset or CGU is the greater of its value in use and its fair value less costs to sell.
+In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset or CGU.
+For the purpose of impairment testing, assets that cannot be tested individually are grouped together into the smallest group of assets that generates cash inflows from continuing use that are largely independent of the cash inflows of other assets or CGU.